 The Short Version

-EZ Cell was running a real wholesale electronics business on a tangle of spreadsheets and manual communication.
-One custom app at ezcell.io changed the operating model: automatic inventory sync, self-service customer purchasing, staff dashboards, and real marketing instead of manual coordination.
+EZ Cell was running a real wholesale electronics business on a tangle of spreadsheets, group texts, and messaging-app DMs.
+One custom app at ezcell.io changed the operating model: automatic inventory sync, self-service customer purchasing, staff dashboards, and real marketing instead of cross-channel manual coordination.

 The spreadsheets are gone.
-The business is better for it.
+The fourth option works.

 If yours is next, find out what your spreadsheets are costing you.